AkioSarkiz/mangaclub-project/README.md

 To install and run the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/mangaland-fullstack.git`
+1. Clone the repository: `git clone https://github.com/your-username/mangaclub-fullstack.git`
-2. Navigate to the project directory: `cd mangaland-fullstack`
+2. Navigate to the project directory: `cd mangaclub-fullstack`
 3. Install the dependencies: `npm install`
 4. Start the server: `npm run start:server`
 5. Start the client: `npm run start:client`